markevans/dragonfly/extra_docs/Index.md

 =======================
 Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly image handling in Ruby.

-It is suitable for using with web frameworks such as Rails, Sinatra, etc.
+It is suitable for using with web frameworks such as Rails(2.3 and 3), Sinatra, etc.

 I actually lied about image handling - it can be used for any type of content.